aledeluca/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Mathematical Sciences" institution = "Università di Napoli Federico II" year = 2008
+  course = "PhD at Graduate School of Mathematics and Computer Science" institution = "Università di Napoli Federico II" year = 2008